SCHAGHTICOKE FIRST NATIONS HISTORY

 The ancestors of the Schaghticoke were living in this region for hundreds and hundreds of years before colonization by settlers coming from Europe.
 Over time the Schaghticoke displaced or removed, often illegally, from essentially all our lands and territory in the Hudson and Harlem Valley regions.
 As a result of settler colonization, tragic massacres, land grabs, and forcible removals, there is currently no central gathering place to call our own.
 The Schaghticoke of New York are now a largely diasporic peoples, making it challenging to organize around the issues our community prioritizes.

 Schaghticoke First Nations (SFN) is one of the three remaining Schaghticoke Tribes of the Eastern Woodlands Algonquin Language group Nations.
-Though we do have a shared history and inter-related lineages with Schaghticoke descendants and other Tribes in Connecticut, Schaghticoke First Nations is the only indigenous representative institution of Schaghticoke decendants based in the New York Hudson and Harlem Valley Regions.
+Though we do have a shared history and inter-related lineages with Schaghticoke descendants and other Tribes in Connecticut, Schaghticoke First Nations is the only indigenous representative institution of Schaghticoke descendants based in the New York Hudson and Harlem Valley Regions.
 Schaghticoke First Nations is a "Treaty Tribe Under the Protection of the Treaty of 1676 Witenagemot Vale of Peace" ratified by the Governors of New York, New England, and New France.
-This treaty was later reaffirmed by President George Washington [Click here].
-The Schaghticoke First Nations are led by hereditary Sachem (Chief) Hawk Storm.
+The Schaghticoke First Nations are led by hereditary Sachem (Chief) Hawk Storm, a descendant of Gideon Mahwee (Mahweehu).

 A non-profit organization, Schaghticoke First Nations, Inc. was established to further the goals and aspirations of the Schaghticoke Peoples represented by the Schaghticoke First Nations.